Co-Occurring Disorder Treatment

 Healthcare providers recognize that integrated treatment programs which address both mental health and substance abuse issues can be more effective for people with co-occurring disorders.
 By addressing both issues simultaneously, patients may experience improved outcomes and a higher likelihood of successful recovery.

 There have been many behavioral therapies that have shown promise for treating dual diagnoses.
-At our facility, we customize treatment plans to meet the unique needs of our patients for the best results.
+Treatment centers should customize treatment plans to meet the unique needs of their patients for the best results.

 Successful treatments for co-occurring disorders include: